Safe Disposal of Unwanted / Unused Medications

 Anyone who’s ever taken prescription medicines has had to deal with the problem of how to dispose of unwanted or expired medications.
 There are several dangers to improper disposal or not disposing of them at all:

-- Risk of accidently poisoning children or pets
+- Risk of accidental poisoning children or pets

-- Risk of them being taken and misused by teens or adults
+- Chance of them being taken and misused by teens or adults

-- Risk of accidently taking the wrong medicine, too much of the same medicine, or medicine which is too old to work properly.
+- Risk of accidentally taking the wrong medicine, too much of the same treatment, or too old to work correctly.
 This last risk is a particular concern for seniors living alone.

 So how do you dispose of unwanted medications properly?
 Here are two recommendations from the US Environmental Protection Agency (EPA):